How to attach files to your email campaigns

 But what if you want to include more information than just text and images?

-Better still, you can use attachments as lead magnets.
-This way, newsletter subscribers need to provide their email addresses in exchange for access to a given file.
+This way, newsletter subscribers must provide their email addresses in exchange for access to a given file.

 There are no limits to how many attachments you can add to a given email campaign.